johndoe31415/pyradium/README.md

 If you want to use spellchecking of your presentations, you need to install [LanguageTool](https://languagetool.org/download/) as well.

-## History
-pyradium has been previously known as pybeamer (in reference to LaTeX-beamer), but has been renamed because a different project under that name exists on PyPi.
-It started out as pybeamer in 2015 as a pet project of mine that I've never published, but it has since been completely rewritten.

 ## Example
 You can view an example of a presentation [here](https://johndoe31415.github.io/pyradium-docs/).
 The source for that presentation can be found [here](https://github.com/johndoe31415/pyradium/tree/master/examples).